markoniga/llm-prompts-for-dse/src/llm-prompts/data-workflow/run_dbt.md

 6. **Schema Discovery**
    - Never query `information_schema` or system tables for schema discovery
    - Do not run exploratory queries like `SHOW SCHEMAS` or `SHOW TABLES`
-   - Find schema and table information within the data-vault repository
+   - **Primary method**: Find schema and table information within the data-vault repository
-   - Use the `dbt_project.yml` file as the authoritative source for available schemas
+   - **Secondary method**: Use `dbt_project.yml` file as the authoritative source for available schemas
+   - **Practical discovery**: Query actual usage patterns when needed:
+     ```sql
+     -- Query Used:
+     -- Discover real schemas and tables being used
+     SELECT *
+     FROM preset.audit_logs
+     WHERE entity_type='urn:preset:ws:sqllab'
+     ```
+     This reveals actual schema.table_name patterns from the `details` column in real SQL queries

 7. **Query Output Requirements**
    - Always display the SQL query used alongside the results